nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

-1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
+1. Should work on any desktop machine running on Windows 7 or later as long as it has Java `1.8.0_60` or higher installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Must be fully functioning offline.
+3. No installation on the user machine should be required.
+4. Should work stand-alone.
+5. Must come with extensive JUnit error-testing.
+6. Must not rely on any relational databases.
+7. Must rely minimally on GUI.
+GUI is used only for output.
+8. Must be able to support CLI.
+9. Supports one and only one user.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+10. A user with an above-average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-{More to be added}
+11. Should be able to hold up to 1000 tasks without a noticeable decline in performance.

 ## Appendix D : Glossary